Friday, May 9, 2025

 When dealing with recorded music there are two copyrights that may come into play under the copyright law: (1) one in the sound recording or the fixation of sound and (2) one in the underlying music and lyrics, the musical composition or song.
 Copyright vests in the creator as soon as the idea is “fixed in a tangible medium”, so as soon as the author writes it down or the creator records it the copyright is created.
 In general the creation of the sound recording in the studio is separate from the writing of the song.
 This is usually true in most cases (e.g., in the rock, country and folk genres) where the artist usually comes into the studio with the song already completed or taking shape and the producer will then just assist in creating a recording of the song.
 In other cases, however, the producer's involvement may cover both copyrights.
 For example, a producer may create the musical bed or track (often before any artist, singer or rapper is even involved) so he also becomes a songwriting collaborator with the artist who writes the lyric and performs the vocals in the recording studio.
 In such a situation, the producer and artist become joint owners not only in the copyright in the sound recording but also, by current custom in the industry, in the underlying musical composition.
 It is also true that in today's top pop music world many of the producers actually co-write the songs with the artists in the process of creating the hit record (and sometimes numerous other songwriters as well).

-It is generally standard operating procedure when dealing with an artist, particularly one signed to a major record label, for a producer to be asked to sign a contract to transfer any claim the producer might have in the sound recording copyright to the artist or the label in exchange for an advance, royalties and producer credit.
-Producers generally earn revenues from advances and royalties paid for the sale of the sound recording (and may also earn mechanical royalties and performance monies under circumstances where the producer is also a co-author of the musical composition).
-In addition, the producer should earn income from all use and exploitation of the record just as the artist does, whether from synchronization licenses for film, TV and video game use, as well as from social media and from streaming services like YouTube and TikTok.
-In the absence of paperwork concerning the producer’s work in the studio and the producer’s share of income, then the producer and artist may be deemed to be joint authors and joint owners of the sound recording copyright and the issue is then how to divide the revenues that may arise from the use and exploitation of the recording.
+It is generally standard operating procedure when dealing with an artist, particularly one signed to a major record label, for a producer to be asked to sign a contract to transfer any claim of rights the producer might have in the sound recording copyright to the artist or label in exchange for an advance and a producer royalty.
+The amount of an advance, which is recoupable against the producer's royalties later, can range widely, and may or may not include the studio costs along with the producer's compensation depending on how the budget is structured.
+Producers generally earn royalties from the sale of the sound recording (and may also earn mechanical royalties and performance royalties under circumstances where the producer is also deemed a co-author of the music composition.
+Producer royalties are often referred to as "points" which simply means percentage points deducted out of the artist's percentage share of royalties.
+For example, a typical producer royalty in the physical era might have been "3 points" which would, essentially, be 3 percentage points out of the artist's 12-15% royalty rate under the artist's record contract (i.e., approximately 20-25% of what the artist earns, which is how many producer agreements delineate the producer royalty now in the digital streaming era).
+In addition, the producer should earn a pro rata share of royalty income from any use and exploitation of the sound recording just as the artist does, whether from synchronization licenses for film and TV use, from social media, and from streaming digital streaming services like YouTube and Spotify).

 Keep in mind that it may, in fact, be in your best interest to "get it in writing" if you have an arrangement with someone.
 This is especially true in collaborative situations.
 Otherwise, you run the risk of a disagreement later over the actual terms of the oral agreement, and it becomes your word against that of the other party.
 That is not to say that an oral agreement is not a binding contract, but a written contract is easier to prove since the terms of the arrangement are in a signed writing.
 A simple contract should set forth the basic details of your arrangement (i.e., who is paying how much, and for what? advance/fee, royalty, producer credit, etc.) and then be signed by all parties to the agreement.